Silver Bulletin #4

 By legendary football coach, Vince Lombardi.

-“It is a reality of life that men are competitive and the most competitive games draw the most competitive men.
+“It is a reality of life that men are competitive, and the most competitive games draw the most competitive men.
 That’s why they are there – to compete.
 The object is to win fairly, squarely, by the rules – but to win.

-And in truth, I’ve never known a man worth his salt who in the long run, deep down in his heart, didn’t appreciate the grind, the discipline.
-There is something in good men that really yearns for discipline and the harsh reality of head to head combat.
+And in truth, I’ve never known a man worth his salt who, in the long run, deep down in his heart, didn’t appreciate the grind, the discipline.
+There is something in good men that really yearns for discipline and the harsh reality of head-to-head combat.

 I don’t say these things because I believe in the ‘brute’ nature of men or that men must be brutalized to be combative.
 I believe in God, and I believe in human decency.
 But I firmly believe that any man’s finest hour — his greatest fulfillment to all he holds dear — is that moment when he has worked his heart out in a good cause and lies exhausted on the field of battle – victorious.”